act-rules/act-rules.github.io/_rules/SVG-image-has-name-7d6734.md

 #### Passed example 3

-The `<svg>` element has an explicit role of `img`, has visible content rendered by the `<circle>` element, and is included in the accessibility tree by the `aria-label` attribute that is not only contain whitespace.
+The `<svg>` element has an explicit role of `img`, has visible content rendered by the `<circle>` element, and is included in the accessibility tree by the `aria-label` attribute that is not only whitespace.

 ```html
 <svg xmlns="https://www.w3.org/2000/svg" role="img" width="100" height="100" aria-label="A yellow circle">